ArnauNau/ArnauNau/README.md

-- 👋 Hi, I’m @ArnauNau
+- Hi, I’m @ArnauNau 👋
-- 👀 I’m interested in CS and tech in general.
-I like Systems Programming and Web Development.
+- I’m interested in CS and tech in general.
+I like Systems Programming and Web Development. 👀
-- 🌱 I’m currently working with PHP, C, Java and Flutter.
+- I’m currently working with PHP, C, Java and Flutter.
-- 💞 I’m looking to collaborate on general purpose application software, backend programming and web development.
+- I’m looking to collaborate on general purpose application software, backend programming, distributed systems and embedded software.
-- 📫 How to reach me: [a@rnau.me](mailto:a@rnau.me)
+- How to reach me: [a@rnau.me](mailto:a@rnau.me) 📫

 <!-- ![Artechz's GitHub stats](https://github-readme-stats.vercel.app/api?username=arnaunau&count_private=true&theme=dark) --->